Launch at your own risk!

 The park's Superintendent's Compendium (5.1Mb PDF File) and Compendium Appendix A (7.5Mb PDF File) contain local rules and regulations that apply to Glen Canyon National Recreation Area.
 You should know these rules before your visit to Glen Canyon NRA.

-As of February 22, 2010, a new federal law allows people who can legally posess firearms under applicable federal, state, and local laws, to legally posess firearms in Glen Canyon National Recreation Area and all other National Parks.
+As of February 22, 2010, a new federal law allows people who can legally posess firearms under applicable federal, state, and local laws, to legally posess firearms in Glen Canyon National Recreation Area and all other National Park Service units.